Private Renting and Tenancy

 The agreement may also include other rules for your tenancy.
 However, it is important to note that any terms in a tenancy agreement must comply with the law, and also cannot be discriminatory.
 If the conditions of your tenancy are unfair or illegal then the landlord will not be able to enforce them.

 In order to modify any terms of a tenancy agreement, both you and your landlord need to agree to the changes.
+The Tenancy Agreement Service can provide an online tenancy agreement if you need one.

 Your landlord is responsible for keeping most of the property in good condition and repairing anything major which is damaged.